abeniaminov/transaction/README.md

 About [MVCC](https://en.wikipedia.org/w/index.php?title=Multiversion_concurrency_control&oldid=701098838) and [isolation levels](https://en.wikipedia.org/wiki/Isolation_(database_systems)) can be read at Wikipedia

+## Preamble

-## Using transaction ##
+## Using transaction

 Call 'application:start(transaction)' on each node where you plan to use processes with tgen_server behaivour.
-Transaction mast be started before any action with tgen_server:
+Before any action with tgen_server process, client must obtain transaction context by call

 	Tr1 = transaction:start(Options).

 Options is a map of type:

 	-type tr_options() :: #{i_level => version_level(), wait => wait(), overwrite => overwrite()}.